2018 Berry Bros. & Rudd St Estèphe by Tronquoy-Lalande, Bordeaux

 Tasting note

-Our 2018 St Estèphe is dominated by Merlot, though the warm growing season was perfect for the late-ripening Petit Verdot – which makes up an unusually high 41% of the blend.
+Merlot dominates our 2018 St Estèphe, though the warm growing season was perfect for the late-ripening Petit Verdot – which makes up an unusually high 41% of the blend.
 The result is a lush and powerful Claret.
 Aromas of cassis, plum and cherry adorn the nose.
 The palate brings grippy but ripe tannins, gentle acidity and a pencil-lead finish.
 This is balanced and extremely drinkable.
 Serve it with your favourite steak or a winter stew.

 Georgina Haacke, Bordeaux Buyer, Berry Bros. & Rudd